Henegar Center

 The Henegar Center is a historic U.S. building located at 625 East New Haven Avenue, Melbourne, Florida.
 Built in 1919, it is one of Brevard County’s oldest public buildings.
 On March 12, 1963, the building received its name in honor of Ruth Henegar, a long-time teacher and principal at the school that used the building at the time.
 The building now serves as The Henegar Center for the Arts.

 The Henegar Center for the Arts

-High school
+Elementary school

 The school building was designed by W.M.
 Christen.

 Construction began in 1919 and in the fall of 1920 the building opened.
 It was soon to become the first of three structures to stand on the site.
-The first high school class, consisting of only 13 students graduated in 1921.
-At its highest the enrollment reached 1400.
-In 1963 the school was named for former Principal Ruth Henegar (1950–1951).
+In 1963 the elementary school was named for former Principal Ruth Henegar (1950–1951).
 In 1975 enrollment reached an all-time low of 331 students and the decision to close the school was made.
 On June 11, 1975 after 55 years the doors of the Ruth Henegar Elementary School closed.